nextflow-io/training/docs/nf_template/4_pipeline.md

 ## Testing your pipeline

-Running the `test` profile is an effective way to see if your pipeline is working.
+The `test` profile can be used to check if your pipeline is still working during your development cycle.
+It is also used as a part of GitHub Actions to test your pipeline during pull requests.

-The `test` profile can be used to check your pipeline is still working during your development cycle and can be used as a part of GitHub Actions to test your pipeline during pull requests.
-Additional test profiles can be created to test different parts of you pipeline.
+Additional test profiles can be created to test different parts of you pipeline and can also be added to GitHub actions.

 !!! question "Exercise"